Lumi-supercomputer/LUMI-SoftwareStack/docs/module_setup.md

     The current implementation first checks if the environment variable LUMI_OVERWRITE_PARTITION is defined and if so, the value of that variable is used.
-    It is assumed to be C, G, D or L depending on the node type (CPU compute or large memory, GPU compute, visualisation or login), or can be common to install software in the hidden common partition.
+    It is assumed to be L, C, G, or D depending on the node type (L: Login and large memory nodes, basically everything zen2; C: regular compute nodes; G: GPU compute nodes;

-    If that environment variable is not defined, we currently use the following algorithm as a demo of what can be done on the final LUMI installation:

-    -   On eiger uan01 and uan02 the partition is set to L

-    -   On eiger uan03 the partition is set to common

-    -   On all other hosts we first check for the environment variable LUMI_PARTITION and use that one and otherwise we set the partition to L.
+    D: visualisation nodes with NVIDIA GPUs).

+    Detection is done based on the hostname of the node.
+For login nodes, we know that name starts with `uan` and for other nodes, it starts with `nid` followed by a number.
+The number is extracted with a regular expression and then the partition is set based on that number.

     This is used by the SoftwareStack module to then auto-load the module for the current partition when it is loaded.
 That function can be implemented